Automatic Target Detection for Sparse Hyperspectral Images: Conclusion and Future Work

-\begin{acknowledgement} The authors would greatly thank Dr.~Gregg A. Swayze from the United States Geological Survey (USGS) for his time in providing them helpful remarks about the cuprite data and especially on the buddingtonite, alunite and kaolinite minerals. \end{acknowledgement}
+\begin{acknowledgement} The authors would greatly thank Dr.~Gregg A. Swayze from the United States Geological Survey (USGS) for his time in providing them helpful remarks about the cuprite data and especially on the buddingtonite, alunite, and kaolinite minerals.
+They would also like to thank the handling editors (Prof. Saurabh Prasad and Prof. Jocelyn Chanussot) and some other anonymous reviewers for the careful reading and helpful remarks/suggestions. \end{acknowledgement}